kajelad/numpy_quad/README.txt

 To add the quad type to numpy, simply import the module.
 The quad type will be appended to numpy's type dict automatically as np.quad

     >>> import numpy as np
     >>> import npquad
     >>> ar = np.zeros((4, 4), dtype=np.quad)

 -------------------------------------------------------------------------------
 Features

-Basic features
+Objects:
+- scalar, array, ndarray

+Functionality:

-	- scalar type initialization
+- initialization from strings via constructor

-Array implementation
-	- 1d, nd arrays

-Array algorithms
-	- zeros
+- upcasting via astype

-	- fill
+- all array indexing

+- scalar/array arithmetic, basic ndarray methods

-Interation with other numpy types
+- Interation with other numpy types
-	- casting to other simple numercal types
-	- no.float128 interaction unsupported

-Arithmetic
-	- same type +-*/^
     - quad-double arithmetic lifted to quad precision
+    - casting to/from other simple numercal types
+    - np.float128 unsupported

-Special functions
+- Some pecial functions

+Visual:

+- String outputs at 36 decimal digits of precision for invertible conversion to/from strings. trailing digits are not within binary resolution.

 -------------------------------------------------------------------------------
 Issues

 - cannablizes the dtype descriptor of the np.float128 dtype.
-It is unclear what effects this has on np.float128, using it in conjunction with np.quad is not recommended (as a general consideration, using np.float128 in any other context is also highly discouraged, it is poorly implemented, poorly maintained, and highly platform specific).
+It is unclear what effects this has on np.float128; using it in conjunction with np.quad is even less recommended than usual.

-- passing quads into the constructors for other numerical types may cause memory issues.
-Using the quad.astype method is functional and preferred, even for scalar values
+- passing quads into the constructors for other numerical types is unimplemented and may cause memory issues.
+Using the quad.astype method is functional and preferred, even for scalar values.

     q = np.quad("1.7")
     float_array = np.empty(16, dtype=np.float64)

     # Don't do these.
-They may result in segfault
+They may result in a segfault
     float_array[0] = q
     f = float(q)

-    #instead use these patterns
+    # Instead use these patterns
     float_array[0] = q.astype(np.float64)
     f = q.astype(np.float64)

+- NotImplementedError on various numpy functionality
+    = matmul, einsum